-Travel around and it's not hard to see the excitement surrounding the food scene right now, from street food pop-ups to Michelinstarred gems.
+Travel around and it's not hard to see the excitement surrounding the food scene right now, from street food pop-ups to Michelin-starred gems.
 But for a great mix of atmosphere, tradition and great flavours, a festival is where it's at.
-Celebrate the very best of local food (including the famous Wexford strawberries) at the Enniscorthy Rockin' Food and Fruit Festival in August; head to the Orchard County for the Food & Cider Weekend in September in Armagh; or live it up at the Kinsale Gourmet Festival in October.
+Celebrate the very best of local oysters at the Carlingford Oyster Festival in August; head to the Orchard County for the Food & Cider Weekend in September in Armagh; or live it up at the Kinsale Gourmet Festival in October.